 Geoanalytics, or geoanalysis, is a field of study that applies geographical concepts and machine learning methods to the analysis of information.

-The term geoanalytics can be applied in a range of contexts through Geographic Information Systems.
+This term can be applied in a range of contexts through Geographic Information Systems.
 For example, geoanalytics includes everything from business intelligence, public health surveillance, and environmental monitoring.

 As organizations become increasingly dependent on collecting and analyzing data from digital maps, geoanalytics has become a critical part of these processes.
 Tools like ArcGIS Velocity can ingest data in real-time and process it for better insights toward decision-making.

 …And remember if you are interested in entering the field of real-time data processing, try out these Data Streaming Certification Courses to help you get started.

 - ArcGIS Velocity – A cloud platform for scalable, real-time, and big data analytics using sensor information, enabled through ArcGIS Online.